-Myopia is one of the leading causes of eye disease that continues to progress.
-Myopia progression can be controlled to reduce the risk of some sight threatening ocular diseases later in life.
+Myopia is one of the leading causes of eye diseases that continues to progress.
+Myopia progression can be controlled to reduce the risk of some serious sight threatening ocular diseases later in life.

 Dr. Heshmati Answers Your Questions

-Myopia or nearsightedness is an eye condition that distance objects are not clear while the near objects appear clearer.
+Myopia (nearsightedness or shortsightedness), is an eye condition that distance objects are not clear while the near objects appear clearer.
 Myopia is very often progressive.
 This means that the distance vision gets worse and worse, meaning the child constantly needs an updated stronger prescription and new glasses or contact lenses.

-It can start at any age but usually around the school age.
-Unfortunately when starts in early age it rapidly progresses until the age of 17, new studies suggest that it may continue throughout the college years too but with a slower rate.
+It can start at any age but usually around the school age although we have few kids younger than 5.
+Unfortunately when starts in early age it rapidly progresses until the age of 17, new studies suggest that it continues throughout the college years too but with a slower rate.

 According to World Health Organization (WHO) about 5,000,000,000 people(50 % of the world expected population) will be Myope(nearsighted) by year 2050 and approximately one billion will be high myope.
 People with high myopia are at much higher risk of developing serious sight threatening eye disease , such as Retinal Detachment, Glaucoma, Early Cataract and Myopic Macular Degeneration, later in life.

 The risk of developing myopic related eye diseases become more significant as myopia increases. for example the risk of Myopic Macular Degeneration for some one with -7.00 diopter, is 50 times more that someone who is not myopic; The risk will be 200 times for someone with -9.00 diopter of myopia.
 That's why early detection is very important to reduce the progression of myopia.
-Every single diopter reduction in progression of Myopia is a big step.
+Any single diopter reduction in progression of Myopia is a big step in reducing the risks.

-All kids should have regular annual eye exam and any kids with Myopia of - 0.25 or more, should be monitored for progression.
-Myopia control in children and young adults, is recommended when there is progression regardless of the age .
+All kids should have regular annual eye exam and be monitored for developing myopia.
+Those at higher risk, like having 2 myopic parents should start the treatment as soon as possible, even before becoming myopic to delay the myopia.
+Myopia control in children and young adults, is recommended when there is progression regardless of the age or other risk factors.
 The younger the age the greater the progression, therefore the earlier the myopia control starts the better.
 There is a limited window of time to effectively treat the progression of myopia.

-OrthoKeratology (Ortho K), also known as Corneal Refractive Therapy (CRT), is the fitting of specially designed Gas Permeable Contact Lens that it is worn overnight, while asleep, the lenses gently reshape the front surface of the eye called cornea.
-When removed the lens in the morning one will be able to see clearly during the day without eyeglasses or contact lens.
-Regular eyeglasses correct the central myopic defocus, and creates peripheral hyperopic defocus Ortho K lenses, controls the Peripheral hyperopic defocus which is the cause of elongation of the eyeball and therefore progression of myopia.
+OrthoKeratology (Ortho K), also known as Corneal Refractive Therapy (CRT), is the fitting of specially designed Gas Permeable Contact Lens that is worn overnight, while asleep, the lenses gently reshape the front surface of the eye called cornea.
+When removed the lens in the morning one will be able to see clearly during the day without using eyeglasses or contact lenses.
+Regular eyeglasses correct the central myopic defocus, and creates peripheral hyperopic defocus.
+Ortho K lenses, controls the Peripheral hyperopic defocus which in most cases is the cause of elongation of the eyeball and therefore progression of myopia.

 While in some cases the contact lenses are the best options for myopia control, other options such as pharmaceutical agents and special eyeglasses can be considered when the child or parents are not ready for contact lenses.
-When we fit contact lenses, we teach them how to use and handle them safely.
-My youngest contact lens patient was a new born baby who was born with cataract.
-After the operation she needed specialty contact lens to correct her vision in order to develop normally and prevent other eye and vision problem.
-Although contact lens could cause serious sight threatening conditions, they are safe when fitted and monitored carefully by your optometrist.
+When we fit contact lenses, we spend time to ensure we teach our patients how to use and handle them safely.
+When fitting contact lenses for young children, we teach their parents too.
+My youngest contact lens patient was a new born baby who was born with congenital cataract.
+After the operation and removal of cataract, she needed specialty contact lens to correct her vision, in order for her eyes and vision to develop normally and to prevent lazy eye and other eye and vision problems.

-New studies have shown kids that spend more time in out door activities become myopic later.
+New studies have shown kids that spend more time in outdoor activities (at least 2hours per day) become myopic later.
 For those that already are myope, the rate of progression is lower.
 Receiving myopia control treatment and being monitored by your optometrist regularly, reducing unnecessary close works, taking breaks during close work activities, and increasing outdoor activities help to reduce the progression of myopia.